 The wearable, which is designed to look like an attractive piece of jewellery, comes with a paired smartphone app, allowing users to better understand, track and manage their perimenopausal symptoms.
 The wristband and app are currently in development, aided by a recent £360k ($450k) by the government body Innovate UK, which supports British innovation.
 Astinno is yet to announce Grace’s launch date.

-Astinno’s recent funding reflects the ripe opportunity for growth in the femtech industry; last year, the global market for femtech health products generated $820.6m and is estimated to reach at least $3bn by the end of 2030 (, 2020).
+Astinno’s recent funding reflects the ripe opportunity for growth in the femtech industry; last year, the global market for femtech health products generated $820.6m and is estimated to reach at least $3bn by the end of 2030 (Tech Crunch, 2020).
 For more ways brands can tap into the femtech market, see Female Sexuality in Focus.

 As we’ve been tracking since Midlife Women & Wellness, menopause demystification and taboo-busting are blossoming in mainstream media.
 Recent initiatives include Michelle Obama’s podcast on female health and menopause, UK author Caitlin Moran’s new mid-life memoir More Than a Woman and menopause-centric health escapes (see Mindful Menopause in The Era of Life-Stage Travel).